 Algebraically the most complicated questions in representation theory concern the integral weights $X^* \subset {\mathfrak h}^*$.
 The key to the arguments of this paper is deformation: understanding the behavior of representation theory in one-parameter families.
 Because of these two facts, we will make a great deal of use of

-\begin{definition}[\Cite{Vgreen}, Definition 5.4.11] Suppose we are in the setting of Definition \ref{def:posroots}.
+\begin{definition}[\Cite{Vgreen}*{Definition 5.4.11}] Suppose we are in the setting of Definition \ref{def:posroots}.
 Recall from Proposition 4.2 the identifications

 exhibiting ${\mathfrak h}$ as canonically defined over ${\mathbb Z}$.
-This means in particular that ${\mathbb h}$ is canonically defined over ${\mathbb R}$; we write
+This means in particular that ${\mathfrak h}$ is canonically defined over ${\mathbb R}$; we write

 the {\em canonical real form of ${\mathfrak h}$}.
+(This real form is {\em not} the real form defined by a real maximal torus unless that torus is split.)
 Clearly these spaces are preserved by the action of the Weyl group.
 The infinitesimal character $\xi_\lambda$ is said to be {\em real} if $\lambda \in {\mathfrak h}^*_{\CRE}$.
 By Theorem \ref{thm:HChom}(3), this property is independent of the choice of $\lambda$ representing the infinitesimal character. \end{definition}

 A real infinitesimal character must indeed be real-valued on the form of ${\mathfrak Z}({\mathfrak g})$ defined by the split real form of $G({\mathbb C})$, but this is neither a sufficient condition to be real nor (as far as we know) an interesting one.